Philip Stapp

 One of the most original and creative animators

-to work in the academic film genre, Philip Stapp was born in Madison, Indiana on 13 April, 1908.
+to work in the academic film genre was Philip Stapp, born in Madison, Indiana on 13 April, 1908.
 After studying music and fine arts, he was awarded a traveling scholarship for European study by the Maryland Institute of Fine and Applied Arts.
 While in Europe, he worked briefly with designer Jules Bouy.
 Stapp then evidenced an avocation for furniture design, contributing drawings for an international competition in Germany in the early 1930s, resulting in the crafting of several pieces which were displayed as part of the exhibition (in 1987, Stapp would design a table and chair made specifically to view his scrolls.)
 Also in the 1930s, he began teaching art at the prestigious Greenwich (CT) Country Day School, where he remembers making a small, hand-drawn picture book of Chaucer's Tales for a little boy who had fallen ill (that boy, future president George H.W.
 Bush, still has the book).

 wpe3.jpg (9930 bytes)In the 1940s, Stapp worked briefly at Bennington College, Vermont, with dancer Martha Graham, where he designed the set for her "Every Soul is a Circus" performance.
 In 1946, Stapp, increasingly drawn to film, free-lanced at Julien Bryan's International Film Foundation, where he made his first film, Boundary Lines, an abstract study of the physical and cultural limitations placed on individuals by political and social forces.
 Stapp's contribution to animated film involved designing "a consecutive flow of drawn images calculated to be photographed in strict counterpoint to musical score", often contributed by composer Gene Forrell.